 The Nantucket Golf Club is an exclusive 18-hole members-only golf course, which takes pride in its traditional style atmosphere and the lynx-style holes.
 It has professional caddies and has restrictions for golf cart use, and requires wearing proper golf attire by both the staff and the members.

 It is a course that is praised for its professionally groomed fairways and bunkered greens, and golfers are inspired by the club’s daunting holes.
-The course was designed by Rees Jones and also includes an exclusive restaurant, a clubhouse, and a practice facility.
+The course was designed by Rees Jones.
+It also includes an exclusive restaurant, a clubhouse, and a practice facility.

-You will need to receive an invite by a member of the club to be able to enjoy golfing at the Nantucket Golf Club.
-Or you can become a member, but keep in mind that the fees are among the highest in the country and around the world.
+You will need to receive an invite from a club member to enjoy golfing at the Nantucket Golf Club.
+Or you can become a member, but keep in mind that the fees are among the highest in the country and worldwide.

-While Tupancy Links is no longer a golf course, it is still a well-known spot for golfing in Nantucket.
+While Tupancy Links is no longer a golf course, it is still a well-known spot in Nantucket.

 Located on a picturesque 73-acre land, today Tupancy is owned by the Nantucket Conservation Foundation.